Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

-Note that the first time you execute this, it'll download the model architecture and the weights, as well as tokenizer configuration.
+Note that the first time you execute this, it'll download the model architecture and the weights and tokenizer configuration.

-We specify "summarization" task to the pipeline and then we simply pass our long text to it, here is the output:
+We specify the "summarization" task to the pipeline, and then we simply pass our long text to it.
+Here is the output:

 Summary: Paul Walker died in November 2013 after a car crash in Los Angeles .
 The late actor was one of the nicest guys in Hollywood .
 The release of "Furious 7" on Friday offers a chance to grieve again .
 There have been multiple tributes to Walker leading up to the film's release .